-Dextrose brewing sugar often referred to as “corn sugar” or “glucose” can be used in place of white sugar “sucrose” in either your fermentation or for priming your beer when bottling or kegging.
+Dextrose brewing sugar often referred to as “corn sugar” or “glucose” can be used in place of white sugar “sucrose” in either your fermentation or for priming your beer when bottling or kegging, it dissolves faster than white sugar and is 100% fermentable.

 FORM & PACK SIZE AVAILABLE: